freedreamer82/bluetooth-monitor/README.md

 # bluetooth-monitor

-bluetooth-monitor is a deamon listenning on incoming BT devices.
+bluetooth-monitor is a deamon listenning on incoming BT devices on Linux machine (it uses Bluez Dbus API).
 It allows to execute a shell command on every device connection or disconnection , similar to what udev does.

 # install